relay-tools/fetch-multipart-graphql/README.md

 ## Browser Support

 Tested in the latest Chrome, Firefox, Safari, Edge, and Internet Explorer 11.
+Requires a polyfill for TextEncoder/Decoder.
+Since only utf-8 encoding is required, it's recommended to use [text-encoding-utf-8](https://www.npmjs.com/package/text-encoding-utf-8) to minimize impact on bundle size.